dan mayo headshot

 Dan Mayo is a Partner with over 25 years of professional tax experience in federal, international, and financial products taxation.

 Dan is a recognized expert in the areas of Qualified Small Business Stock (QSBS) and the Employee Retention Credit (ERC), and he co-leads Withum’s ERC Group.
-He keeps a pulse on federal income tax matters and upcoming legislation, and not only is he a thought leader within the Firm, but he is also an adjunct tax professor at Georgetown University Law Center and a frequent contributor to Forbes, writing on all things tax and sharing best practices for minimizing taxes for businesses and HNW individuals.
+He keeps a pulse on federal income tax matters and upcoming legislation, and not only is he a thought leader within the Firm, but he is also an adjunct tax professor at Georgetown University Law Center, writing on all things tax and sharing best practices for minimizing taxes for businesses and HNW individuals.

 Industry Expertise